Septic Permit process . . .

 2 - Bring complete design, with a completed COC/Design Summary Sheet/As-Built Certificate to Sibley County Property Assessing and Zoning, 400 Court Ave, Gaylord, 8:00 a.m. - 4:30 p.m., Monday thru Friday or email to Zoning@co.sibley.mn.us

 - Design must show 3 soil pits or borings for both the main site and alternate site (if new house construction)

 - Both sites to be protected per ordinance

-3 - Environmental Services will complete an Application for Permit to Install Sewage Treatment System.
+3 - Property Assessing and Zoning will complete an Application for Permit to Install Sewage Treatment System.

 4 - Pay appropriate fee:

-5 - The application and design will be reviewed by Sibley County's Septic Inspector.
+5 - The application and design will be reviewed by the Sibley County Septic Inspector.

-6 - An onsite permit and design will be issued by the County upon approval of the design by the Sibley County Septic Inspector.
+6 - An onsite permit and design will be issued by Sibley County upon approval of the design by the Sibley County Septic Inspector.

-- A Land Use Permit will not be issued until septic design is approved by the Sibley County Septic Inspector.
+- A Land Use Permit will NOT be issued until septic design is approved by the Sibley County Septic Inspector.

 7 - Upon approval of design and completion of soil verifications, owner hires a licensed installer.